CausalRAG2: Hierarchical Causal Knowledge Graph Design for RAG: Introduction

-To address these challenges, we propose HugRAG, a framework that rethinks knowledge graph organization through \textbf{hierarchical causal gate structures}.
-HugRAG formulates the knowledge graph as a multi-layered representation where fine-grained facts are organized into higher-level schemas, enabling multi-granular reasoning.
+To address these challenges, we propose CausalRAG2, a framework that rethinks knowledge graph organization through \textbf{hierarchical causal gate structures}.
+CausalRAG2 formulates the knowledge graph as a multi-layered representation where fine-grained facts are organized into higher-level schemas, enabling multi-granular reasoning.
 This hierarchical architecture, integrated with causal gates, establishes logical bridges across modules, thereby naturally breaking information isolation and enhancing global recall.
-During retrieval, HugRAG transcends pointwise semantic matching to explicit reasoning over causal graphs.
-By actively distinguishing genuine causal dependencies from spurious associations, HugRAG mitigates the locality issue and filters retrieval noise to ensure precise, grounded, and interpretable generation.
+During retrieval, CausalRAG2 moves beyond pointwise semantic matching to explicit reasoning over causal graphs.
+By actively distinguishing genuine causal dependencies from spurious associations, CausalRAG2 mitigates the locality issue and filters retrieval noise to ensure precise, grounded, and interpretable generation.

-To validate the effectiveness of HugRAG, we conduct extensive evaluations across datasets in multiple domains, comparing it against a diverse suite of competitive RAG baselines.
+To validate the effectiveness of CausalRAG2, we conduct extensive evaluations across datasets in multiple domains, comparing it against a diverse suite of competitive RAG baselines.
 To address the previously identified limitations of existing QA datasets, we introduce a large-scale cross-domain dataset HolisQA focused on \textbf{holistic comprehension}, designed to evaluate reasoning capabilities in complex, real-world scenarios.
 Our results consistently demonstrate that causal gating and causal reasoning effectively reconcile the trade-off between recall and precision, significantly enhancing retrieval quality and answer reliability.